QuestCode/thema-2.1-slm/Leertaken/Project/SLA/Customer Services/Servicedesk/Service Levels.md

 #### Responce and process times

 The maximum time spent on solving a incident depends on the priority of the incident.
-The maximum response- and processtime with a gold-level servicedesk is as following:
+The maximum response- and processtime with a gold-level service desk is as following:

 | Priority     | Initial Response Time | Maximum Process Time      |
 | ------------ | ------------          | ------------------------- |